evanx/mpush-redis/README.md

 redis-cli hgetall demo:mpush:message:3
 1) "timestamp"
 2) "1459086813"
-3) "otherId"
+3) "xid"
 4) "12345"
 ```
-where `otherId` is "intrinsic" id of the message:
+where `xid` is "extracted" id of the message as follows:
-- the message itself if it is a number
+- if the message itself is a number, then take this number
 - `message.meta.id` if this exists
 - the SHA1 hash of the message